Communities

 Cereal Nommer‭ Isn't that just the normal usage of the present perfect, and not especially unique to 'have'?
 Or am I misunderstanding something.
 We can do the same for say, 'eat', e.g. "Have you eaten it?"

-Cereal Nommer‭ wrote over 2 years ago · edited over 2 years ago
+Cereal Nommer‭ wrote about 3 years ago · edited about 3 years ago

 Moshi‭ Not especially, but the usage of "have" is often pretty important to determine tense.
 "Have you eaten it?" would only be present perfect tense when referring to the experience of having eaten something.
 More often it would have the same meaning as "Did you eat it?" which is unambiguously simple past tense.